 - discuss what supervision approach they’d prefer

-- tell them about mentoring, training and other career development options your organisation makes available for Aboriginal staff
+- tell them about mentoring, training and other career development options your organisation makes available for Aboriginal and/or Torres Strait Islander staff

 Creating opportunities for your new starter to meet their colleagues and connect are important.